viamrobotics/docs/docs/services/motion.md

 ```

-For a more complicated example, let's take the same scenario and get the pose of the same gripper with respect to an object which is situated at a location (100, 200, 0) relative to the "world" frame
+For a more complicated example, let's take the same scenario and get the pose of the same gripper with respect to an object which is situated at a location (100, 200, 0) relative to the "world" frame:

 ```python
 from viam.services.motion import MotionServiceClient